-Clearly displaying the legal agreement in a clear and noticeable location on the website or within the mobile app before displaying the products or the services.
+Clearly display the legal agreement in a clear and noticeable location on the website or within the mobile app.

-Clearly indicating that by accepting the agreement, the user is on notice of the legal contract that they explicitly consented to.
+- Clearly indicate that by accepting the agreement, the user is on notice of the legal contract that they explicitly consented to.

-If you're placing a checkbox before users can continue with a certain action, such as "Register" or "Create an account" make sure that, if the checkbox is unchecked, users can't create an account:
+If you're placing a checkbox before users can continue with a certain action such as creating an account," make sure that if the checkbox is unchecked, users can't create an account:

-When displaying the notice, require that the user takes some form of action to positively bypass the agreement if they choose.
-This allows demonstrable evidence that the user had clear notice and affirmatively bypassed the information to their detriment.
+When displaying the notice, require that the user takes some form of action to consent to the agreement if they choose.
+This allows demonstrable evidence that the user had clear notice and affirmatively accepted to be bound to the terms.

 Finally, if any changes occur with an agreement, even small ones, notify each existing user of the changes you're making to that agreement.